 The Importance of a Trial Balance

 A trial balance is a critical business tool.
-When correctly used, it can lead to discovery of financial errors, assessment of profits, and assistance in the internal auditing process of a business.
+When correctly used, it can lead to the discovery of financial errors, assessment of profits, and assistance in the internal auditing process of a business.

 How Is a Trial Balance Used?